-- Sunny Bank Primary will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Smoothwall filtering and monitoring systems are in place, screening, filtering and blocking inappropriate web content. - If learners or staff discover unsuitable sites or material, they are required to: turn off monitor/screen and report the concern immediately to a member of staff. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Sunny Bank Primary will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Sunny Bank Primary acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners internet use will be supervised by staff according to their age and ability. - Learners will be directed to use age appropriate online resources and tools by staff.
+- Mereworth Community Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - The school has SMOOTHWALL filtering system in place through Cantium services at Kent County Council.
+Monitoring by the School's ICT technician takes place weekly and any alerts are followed up as necessary.
+Any concerns are immediately referred to the DSL in line with the school's Acceptable User Policy for Staff and Pupils. - If learners or staff discover unsuitable sites or material, they are required to: report this to a member of staff immediately and this will be managed as necessary.
+All concerns will be recorded and reported to the DSL and IT technician. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate.
+The IT technician will support the DSL with investigating incidents and liaise with Kent County Council Cantium services for additional information and support as needed. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Mereworth Community Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.

+- Mereworth Community Primary School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - o Learners internet use will be supervised by staff according to their age and ability. - o Learners will be directed to use age appropriate online resources and tools by staff.